Union State: Common currency

-Belarusian President Alexander Lukashenko promised to introduce a common currency on 1 January 2004.
+Belarusian president Alexander Lukashenko promised to introduce a common currency on 1 January 2004.
 The currency was not introduced, and the plan was pushed back by one year.
 On 1 January 2005, the Union State again failed to introduce a common currency, and it was again postponed by one year, which, in 2006, happened once again.
 During a press-conference in Minsk on 2 February 2006, Pyotr Prokopovich, chief of the National Bank of Belarus, announced that a "common currency might be introduced in 2007".
 This, however, failed to occur in 2007.
-The National Bank of the Republic of Belarus announced that, starting in 2008, the Belarusian ruble would be pegged to the United States dollar instead of the Russian ruble.
+The National Bank of the Republic of Belarus later replaced the dollar peg with a currency basket.
+In December 2022, the bank set the basket weighting to 60% for the Russian ruble, 30% for the US dollar, and 10% for the Chinese yuan, while plans to introduce a single shared currency were shelved in favor of national monetary policy coordination.

 Citizenship and freedom of migration

 Union State grants citizenship to citizens in both states meaning that every citizen of the Russian Federation and every citizen of the Republic of Belarus is at the same time a citizen of the Union with the guaranteed right to move and reside freely within the territory of the other party, allowing Belarusian citizens to travel freely in Russia and have the right to settle there to work or study, and vice versa including possession, use and disposal of property on the territory of another state.
-The Union State does provide citizens of Russia and Belarus the right to work and permanently settle in either country without formal immigration procedures otherwise mandatory for foreign nationals.
+The Union State provides citizens of Russia and Belarus the right to work and permanently settle in either country without formal immigration procedures otherwise mandatory for foreign nationals.
 They retain their national passports and other identification papers.

+On 11 January 2025, the bilateral agreement on mutual recognition of visas entered into force.
+It permits third-country nationals holding a valid visa issued by either Belarus or Russia to visit both countries and cross the internal land border through designated international checkpoints.